Sabathia, Yanks come apart as Astros push them to brink | New Country 923

 Now time is short.

-James Paxton takes the mound Friday after getting just seven outs in Game 2.
+James Paxton takes the mound Friday after getting just seven outs in Game 2, hoping to avoid what would be just the third four-game losing streak for New York this season.
 The Yankees’ 103 regular-season wins, their most in a decade, may not amount to much.

+“I’ve got to step up,” Judge said.
+“Everybody’s got to step up.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports